 Philadelphia Identity Theft Lawyer

-In Pennsylvania, identity theft is an offense that can cause serious consequences for an offender.
+In Philadelphia, identity theft is an offense that can cause serious consequences for an offender.
 While most identity theft cases are charged as misdemeanors, they still carry severe penalties.
 The various ways that a person could utilize technology to adopt another person’s identity means that criminal statutes will continue to be updated to cover all the possible ways to commit this offense.
 You should be aware of what illegal acts could lead to you being charged with identity theft.
 If you or a family member was arrested for identity theft or using stolen information, you should consult with an experienced Philadelphia identity theft lawyer today.

-Criminal defense attorney Lloyd Long has over a decade of legal experience dealing with complex criminal cases in Pennsylvania.
+Criminal defense attorney Lloyd Long has over a decade of legal experience dealing with complex criminal cases in Philadelphia.
 Armed with a detailed understanding of Pennsylvania’s criminal justice system, he will use this knowledge to help you build a stronger defense.
 To schedule a free legal consultation to discuss your case, contact the Law Offices of Lloyd Long at (215) 302-0171, or contact us online.

-Pennsylvania Identity Theft Laws
+Philadelphia Identity Theft Laws

-Pennsylvania’s identity theft statute states that it is illegal to assume the identity of another person and to use that information to commit an act without the consent of the victim.
+Philadelphia identity theft statute states that it is illegal to assume the identity of another person and to use that information to commit an act without the consent of the victim.
 The statute also notes that it does not matter how the offender came into possession of the sensitive information of another person.
 This implies that even if you utilized sensitive information of a person you reside with, you could still be arrested for identity theft if you did not obtain their consent beforehand.